 This rock-cut structure initially - in the 7th century AD - was created as a Jain shrine.
 In the 9th - 10th century AD it became a Hindu shrine and was adorned with paintings depicting scenes from Ramayana and Mahabharata.

 Murugan Temple in Thiruparankundram most likely was cut in rock in the 8th century AD.
 Cave contains visibly ancient painting of Nataraja - dancing Shiva.

 This group of 11 man-made caves - Buddhist temples - was hewn in rock in the 1st - 3rd century AD.
 Columns and ceiling in the unusual round shrine in Cave 2 contain traces of once beautiful paintings.

 27. Udayagiri Caves

 Udayagiri Caves were created as Jain cave temples around the 1st century BC, later turned into Hindu shrines.
 Small shelter next to Cave 6 - Panasa Gumpha - contains simple ochre paintings.

 28. Undavalli Caves

 The largest Undavalli cave temple (Andhra Pradesh) is unique four-floor structure.

 - Mural Painting Traditions in India: Content, Conservation & Challenges, Dakshina Chitra.
-Accessed in 4th June 2010
+Accessed on June 4, 2010